Skip to content

 Label Keyword

-URI dcat_keyword_sm
+URI https://opengeometadata.org/ogm-aardvark/#keyword

 Obligation Optional

-Multivalued true
+Multivalued True

-Purpose To improve search results with hidden free text tags and to give administrators a field for internal tags
+Purpose To improve search results with hidden free text tags and to give administrators a field for internal tags.

 Entry Guidelines Enter tags that will be useful for enhancing searches and interpretation.
 Keywords will be in the metadata, but will be hidden to the user by default.

-Controlled Vocabulary no
+Controlled Vocabulary No

-Example value ["covid19", "vaccination rate"]
+Example Value ["covid19", "vaccination rate"]

 Element Set DCAT